MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 1. Source addresses: these should be whitelisted as listed above for API connector third-party apps
 2. Source TCP port: Dynamic
-3. Destination address(es): one or two IP address of the stunnel connected to the external ICAP server that you will configure in the next steps
+3. Destination address(es): one or two IP address of the stunnel connected to the external ICAP server
 4. Destination TCP port: As defined in your network

 > [!NOTE]
 > By default the stunnel port number is set to 11344.
-You can change it to another port if necessary, but be sure to make note of the new port number - you will be required to enter it in the next step.
+You can change it to another port if necessary, but be sure to make note of the new port number.